dofi4ka/decrypt-quote/README.md

 ## How to Play

-1. Start the application and you'll see an encrypted quote
+1. **Start**: Launch the application and you'll see an encrypted quote with substituted letters
-2. Click on any letter input field to begin decrypting
+2. **Select**: Click on any letter input field to begin decrypting
-3. Type the letter you think it should be
+3. **Type**: Enter the letter you think it should be
-4. Use arrow keys to navigate between letters
+4. **Navigate**: Use arrow keys to move between letters quickly
+5. **Track Progress**:
+   - Watch the "Used Letters" section to see which letters are still available
+   - Red/orange highlights warn you about conflicting substitutions
-5. Continue until you've decrypted the entire quote
+6. **Solve**: Continue until all letters turn green - you've successfully decrypted the quote!
-6. Click "Get Next Quote" to try a new challenge
+7. **Next Challenge**: Click "Get Next Quote" to try a new puzzle (you'll be asked to confirm)

 ## Tips for Decryption

-- Look for common letter patterns (like "the", "and", "or")
+- **Start with patterns**: Look for common letter patterns (like "the", "and", "or")
-- Pay attention to single-letter words (usually "a" or "i")
+- **Single letters**: Pay attention to single-letter words (usually "a" or "i")
-- Consider the frequency of letters in English
+- **Letter frequency**: Consider the frequency of letters in English (e, t, a, o, i, n are most common)
+- **Use the tracker**: Check the "Used Letters" section to see which letters are still available
+- **Watch for conflicts**: Red/orange highlights indicate you've used the same letter twice - fix these first
-- Use context clues from the quote's meaning
+- **Context clues**: Use the quote's meaning and grammar to guide your substitutions
+- **Systematic approach**: Try to solve common words first, then use those letters to solve other words

 Enjoy decrypting and improving your cipher-solving skills while discovering inspiring quotes and wisdom from various authors!